rreminy/filobot/README.md

-  notify               Adds a role to mention when hunts are found in this ch... status               Retrieve the status of the specified hunt target sub                  Subscribe the channel to hunt events sub-all              Subscribe the channel to hunt events on ALL Crystal DC... sub-clear            Clear all enabled subscriptions for this channel sub-list             List all enabled subscriptions for this channel train                Announces the start of a SB hunt train on the specifie... train-cancel         Blows up the train.
+  notify               Adds a role to mention when hunts are found in this ch... status               Retrieve the status of the specified hunt target sub                  Subscribe the channel to hunt events sub-all              Subscribe the channel to hunt events on ALL of a datac... sub-clear            Clear all enabled subscriptions for this channel sub-list             List all enabled subscriptions for this channel train                Announces the start of a SB hunt train on the specifie... train-cancel         Blows up the train.
 Boom. unsub                Subscribe the channel to hunt events
 Misc:
+  ping                 Boop!
   stats                Get some miscellaneous bot statistics
 Scouting:
   add                  Add a hunt entry to the scouting list